radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

 Figure 13: Join Behavior Diagram

-><span style="color:red">**IMPORTANT NOTE - If the joined virtual view is stored in persistent cache, during refresh operations, all backends must be available for the persistent cache to be refreshed.
+>[!warning] If the joined virtual view is stored in persistent cache, during refresh operations, all backends must be available for the persistent cache to be refreshed.
 If one of the backends is not available when RadiantOne attempts to rebuild the entry and update the cache (resulting in error code 1 or 9 returned), the cache is not updated and the failed entry is logged in cn=cacherefreshlog.
-In addition, do not set the ALLOW_PARTIAL_ENTRY property to YES if you plan on caching the joined view as the whole entry must be in the cache and during refresh scenarios you don’t want a partial entry to end up in the cache.**
+In addition, do not set the ALLOW_PARTIAL_ENTRY property to YES if you plan on caching the joined view as the whole entry must be in the cache and during refresh scenarios you don’t want a partial entry to end up in the cache.

 ## Bind Order